AIgen-Solutions-s-r-l/fastapi-auth-service/docs/stripe_integration.md

 ### One-time Purchase Flow

 1. Customer makes a payment through Stripe checkout
-2. Frontend calls `/credits/add` with the payment intent ID as the reference_id and optionally specifies the exact credit amount
+2. Frontend calls `/credits/add` with the payment intent ID as the reference_id
 3. Backend detects the Stripe payment intent ID and verifies the transaction in Stripe
 4. Backend checks if the transaction has already been processed
-5. If a direct credit amount is provided, it is used directly; otherwise, credits are calculated based on plan ratios
+5. Credits are calculated based on plan ratios (explained below)
 6. Credits are added to the user's account
 7. Confirmation email is sent to the user
 8. User can immediately use the new credits